XenServer Open Source Licensing and Attribution

 The following virtual appliances are provided as optional components for your XenServer environment:

-- XenServer Conversion Manager Virtual Appliance
+- Conversion Manager Virtual Appliance

 - Workload Balancing Virtual Appliance